Htiango/Chinese-Word-Segmentation/README.md

 I set each 1-gram and 2-gram to be a dimension in feature vector.
 So each feature vector's dimension should be the same as the size of corpus I build.
 Then I use sparse matrix to represent each feature vector because only 5 dimensions are non-zero.

-The way generate a sparse is shown as following:
+The way generating a sparse is shown as following:

 ```python
 row = np.array([0, 2, 3, 1, 0])